gazaskygeeks/code-academy/pre-requisites/projects/project2.md

    1. Do not worry about wiring up the JS just yet.
    2. There should also be a display for the calculator, go ahead and fill it with some dummy numbers so you can get it looking right.
    3. Add a "clear" button.
+   4. Make it look nice using an external CSS sheet!
 4. Create the functions that populate the display when you click the number buttons... you should be storing the 'display value' in a variable somewhere for use in the next step.
 5. Make the calculator work!
 You'll need to store the first number that is input into the calculator when a user presses an operator, and also save which operation has been chosen and then `operate()` on them when the user presses the "=" key.
    1. You should already have the code that can populate the display, so once `operate()` has been called, update the display with the 'solution' to the operation.